jdoleary/Spellmasons/docs/TasksCurrent.md

         - See gist https://gist.github.com/jdoleary/8ce49330504609cc49285fccdd7f5537
         - Particle engine: NOte: see "how to destroy" in Notes.md
     - animated trim path line for archers so it's obvious they'll hit you
+- Pack 13 | Biomes
+    - Rethink biome construction to allow for dynamic liquid
+        - whole bodies of liquid should be selectable so that they can be frozen

 - Pack 8